 A discretionary family trust can invest in Six Park with a child as a beneficiary.
-Legally, the assets are held in the trust.
+Legally, the assets are held in the name of the trustee.

-You'll need to supply a copy of the child's birth certificate if they are under 18 years old.
+You'll need to supply a copy of the child's birth certificate to show they are under 18 years old.

 To start your journey with Six Park, click the "Get started" button.